Mobile Logo in White

 Education

-Virtual Zoom sessions will be held on the 3rd Tuesday of the month from 12-1pm CT.
+Virtual Zoom sessions will be held on the 3rd Thursday of the month from 12-1pm CT.

 Led by UT Health SA CPAN psychiatry team, these sessions will focus on practical strategies for managing mental health conditions within your busy pediatric and family medicine practices.